aayushdhiman/techman/Macros_CTF/write_up.md

 The file in question was a Word document called ImportantFile.docm.
 It contained a series of macros that would run when one enabled the macros of the file.
 At first, all the macros discernably did was download two files, one an image of a 7, and the other a hex file that contained the number 2, and open the image of a 2 in your browser.

+---
+# Malware Analysis

+---

+Due to the infamous reputation of word macros, I was hesitant to run the file (enable macros).
+Instead, I extracted the vbascript and ran it in an emulator called vmonkey.
+Vmonkey does self-contained runtime analysis of javascript and vbscript files to give insights into what files are being used.
+In the output two url's are exposed that be downloaded.
+The files were images with the number 2 and 7.
+Because the runtime analysis didn't give any paths to follow, I unlocked the word document useing evil clippy so that the macros can be read in microsoft word and debugged.

+---

+# Debugging Each Method
 ### Mystery1

 ---